atc0005/ansible-role-lxd-testenv/README.md

 ### Variables specific to the LXD host

+These variables are intended to be set at the playbook or role level and not per Ansible "host" or LXD container.
+If you find that you are able to alter behavior of the playbook by defining one of these values at a host level (excluding "localhost"), please open an issue to report the bug.
+Thanks in advance. :)

 | Variable                                        | Default value               | Purpose                                                                                                                                                                                                                         |
 | ----------------------------------------------- | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `state`                                         | `create`                    | Flag with valid values of `create` or `remove`.
 Used to control whether a test environment will be created or removed/destroyed.                                                                                                |